Obtain a Steinwurf License¶

 If you don’t want to type your GitHub or GitLab username and password when downloading our main libraries (and their dependencies), then we recommend using Git-over-SSH.
 It is easy to configure SSH authentication on all platforms following this GitHub guide or GitLab guide.

-You don’t have to use a passphrase, and you can skip Step 3.
+You don’t have to use a passphrase, and you can skip anything about the ssh-agent, because your key will be loaded automatically.
 If you are using Windows, then run these commands in Git Bash.
 We don’t recommend using “GitHub for Windows”, so don’t follow the Windows-specific guide (the generic guide is good for all platforms).

 After adding your SSH key on GitHub, please make sure that the following login works for you: